 Figure 7.
-Potential impact of insect and disease threats noted during the 2016 inventory.
+Potential impact of insect and disease threats noted during the 2018 inventory.

-Fulton should be aware of the signs and symptoms of potential infestations and should be prepared to act if a significant threat is observed in its tree population or a nearby community.
+Watervliet should be aware of the signs and symptoms of potential infestations and should be prepared to act if a significant threat is observed in its tree population or a nearby community.
 An integrated pest management plan should be established.
 The plan should focus on identifying and monitoring threats, understanding the economic threshold, selecting the correct treatment, properly timing management strategies, recordkeeping, and evaluating results.
-With signs of EAB already present in the area, quick action is essential.
-For those trees not currently showing signs or symptoms, a treatment program can be implemented to try and save them.
-However, a replacement program should be initiated to compensate for the ash trees that are already showing signs of decline.